HL-Dz/antools/README.md

 <u>Link to the layout:</u> https://www.figma.com/file/mwpxceFA8KwJwCPy79GxVI/Antools%5B1%5D?node-id=0%3A1&t=roTT8y9LCkV5cjBz-0

 <u>What was done by me:</u> I made a layout according to a template.
-When implementing this project, I used [Create React App](https://github.com/facebook/create-react-app), Redux, SASS.
+When implementing this project, I used [Create React App](https://github.com/facebook/create-react-app), Typescript, Redux, SASS.

 <u>The result of my work is available at the link:</u> https://antools-app.netlify.app